RubyConf-NG/openemrs/README.md

       sudo nano .env

 * Set up the `.env` file with the following environment variables.
-Pleae replace the `DATABASE_USER` and `DATABASE_PASSWORD` environment values with your own values:
+The `RAILS_MASTER_KEY` environment variable contains a **placeholder value (incorrect value)** which is commented.
+Replace it with the correct value when needed.
+Also, please replace the `DATABASE_USER` and `DATABASE_PASSWORD` environment values with your own values:

       DATABASE_NAME=openemrs_development
       DATABASE_USER=your-database-user
       DATABASE_PASSWORD=your-database-password
       DATABASE_HOST=127.0.0.1
       DATABASE_PORT=5432

       RAILS_ENV=development
       RACK_ENV=development
       # RAILS_MASTER_KEY=d809cb021ee58a9c50933fe775a74d00